ayatokura/ai-openscale/wos-monitor-fairness.md

 ### Values that represent a favorable outcome for the model
 {: #mf-monitor-reqs-fave}

-Values are derived from the `label` column in the [training data](/docs/services/ai-openscale?topic=ai-openscale-trainingdata#trainingdata), if the model output schema contains a mapping column.
-In {{site.data.keyword.pm_full}}, the `prediction` column always has a double value.
-The mapping column is used to specify the mapping of this `prediction` value to the class label.
+Values are derived from the `label` column in the [training data](/docs/services/ai-openscale?topic=ai-openscale-trainingdata#trainingdata).
+By default the `predictedLabel` column is set as the `prediction` column.

-For example, if the `prediction` value is `1.0`, the mapping column could have a value of `Loan denied`; this implies that the prediction of the model is `Loan denied`.
-So, if the model output schema contains a mapping column, then specify Favorable and Unfavorable values using those present in the mapping column.

-If, however, the mapping column is not present in the model output schema, then the Favorable and Unfavorable values need to be specified using the value of the `prediction` column (`0.0`, `1.0`, etc.)
+Favorable and Unfavorable values need to be specified using the value of the `prediction` column as a string data type (`0.0`, `1.0`, etc.)

 ### Features to monitor
 {: #mf-monitor-reqs-feats}